 - Cosmetics and hair coloring : Understanding the role of pheomelanin in natural hair color influences the development of hair dyes and other cosmetic products.

-- Medical research : Studying the genetic basis of melanin production may lead to better methods for skin protection and the treatment of skin diseases.
+- Medical research : Investigating the genetic basis of melanin production can lead to better methods for skin protection and the treatment of skin diseases.

-In summary, pheomelanin is an important factor in determining the individual color of skin and hair as well as in the discussion about sun protection and skin cancer risk.
+In summary, pheomelanin is an important factor in determining individual skin and hair color, as well as in the discussion about sun protection and skin cancer risk.

 Similar terms